binnes/esp8266Workshop/part1/IOTCLOUD.md

 Before finishing part 1 you should deploy the starter application that we will be using in Part 2, as this can take a few minutes to deploy and become available.

-Before starting these steps it is assumed you have completed the steps in the [prerequisite section](/part1/PREREQ.md) and have an IBM Cloud account and have applied the promo code to it.
+Before starting these steps it is assumed you have completed the steps in the [prerequisite section](/part1/PREREQ.md) and have an active IBM Cloud account.

 ### Step 1 - Accessing the cloud and selecting an appropriate space